 - Hiring and training public health nurses: To provide case management services, the program hired four part-time public health nurses who were trained to use a standardized questionnaire to assess study participants and plan interventions.
 In addition, each nurse received a compact disc that they reviewed for roughly 8 hours on their own.
 The disc provided guidance on best practices and standards of care for major physical and mental health conditions common to women in the program.
 They also learned about all local health care service agencies and became personally familiar with key staff at those agencies who were responsible for coordinating care.

-- Additional research: Dr. Kneipp has revised the intervention, based on study findings and recommendations from women who participated in the RCT.
+- Proposing additional research: Dr. Kneipp has revised the intervention, based on study findings and recommendations from women who participated in the trial.
 She is currently seeking funding to test an enhanced version of the intervention.

 Resources Used and Skills Needed

 - Staffing: In addition to the principal investigator and university-based research staff, the project used four part-time public health nurses to provide case management services, a full-time study coordinator, and two full-time, community-based research assistants.
 Public health nurses had a minimum of a baccalaureate of science nursing degree and experience working with disadvantaged women.
 For implementation purposes, a full-time public health nurse working a 40-hour week could probably maintain a caseload of 75 patients.

 - Costs: Total program costs ran $1.4 million, much of which covered research-related expenses for the study.
 The main operating costs for the program include salaries and associated overhead costs for public health nurses.